IkbalYesiltas/hotel-demand-analysis/README.md

 To train the model with the data, its categorical values must first be encoded into numerical ones.
 For this step, I simply used the get_dummies function from the pandas library that executes the job.
 ### Decision Tree
 Training the model with the standard portions of 70% Training and 30% Test returned an accuracy score of roughly `82.23%`.
-### KFolds Cross Validation and Random Forest and Logistic Regression
+### KFolds Cross Validation - Random Forest and Logistic Regression
 To improve the accuracy, I tried the Random Forest Algorithm, that adds sample flexibility to the Decision Tree and therefore should yield an higher accuracy.And with `84,53%` it is indeed more precise. <br>
 To validate the previous assumption that classification algorithms are a better fit, I also trained a Logistic Regression model to showcase the difference by cross validation. <br> LR returned a score of `80,55%`, which was expectedly smaller than that of RF.